Dear Ms. Vicki,

 I would like to have as much time with him as possible, and my parents do not seem to realize how limited our time is.
 He is not even allowed to stay in the house and watch a movie or talk or anything if it is after my curfew.

-We love each other very much, and we know that our relationship will be hard and tough, but we are pretty determined to work through it and are sure that if we can do this, we will be so much stronger in the end than we are now because of it.
+We love each other very much, and we know that our relationship will be tough, but we are pretty determined to work through it and are sure that if we can do this, we will be so much stronger in the end than we are now because of it.

 Any ideas you could suggest to help me get them to understand and/or be a little more lenient with their rules?